Leg Cramps From Diabetes

 • mix celandine juice with Vaseline grease 1x2 and rub the places exposed to attacks.
 The procedure is best performed daily in the evening, for 14 to 15 days;

 • the yeast drink restores potassium and minimizes seizures.
-Take dry rye bread and pour hot water, leave for 5-6 hours.
-Strain and add a little dry yeast, leave to rise overnight.
-Add honey or sugar to taste, and drink half a glass before meals.
+Soak dry rye bread in hot water for 5-6 hours.
+After straining, mix in a bit of dry yeast and allow it to ferment overnight.
+Sweeten with honey or sugar as desired, and drink half a glass before each meal.

 It allows you to remove the hot compress of a single seizure.
 Warming the afflicted region for 15 to 20 minutes with a hot water bottle or a basic hot water bottle is adequate to relax the muscles and alleviate the convulsive spasm.